 Have a go!

-Many people would like to “have a go” at areas of ministry to which they feel called, but pressures of fulltime work or feelings of being ill-equipped can hold them back.
+Many people would like to “have a go” at areas of ministry to which they feel called.
 Vineyard College internships allow you the time and training you need.

 You’re not alone.

 We offer the opportunity to spend a year or two learning and working in your church or organisation under the care of a mentor.

 You spend 15 hours a week in academic study and 15 hours a week in a ministry area of your choice as mapped out with your supervisor – you make a plan at the beginning of each semester and then spend the next few months implementing it and reviewing it.

 Structured for you.

 During the semester, you meet regularly with your supervisor to monitor your progress and have academic assignments (mainly essays) to complete.

 Your internship year can be undertaken at either level 4 or level 5 and comprises 40 weeks plus 6 weeks of holidays.

 Most students begin their studies at the start of a year, and if there are vacancies we do a second intake in semester 2 in July.